Failure signals¶

 StopReasonError— a provider or runtime failure mid-stream.
 ReadErrorMessage; do not execute any tool calls on the message.StopReasonAborted— thecontextwas cancelled.
 Stop cleanly; this is expected when you cancel a request.

-See Streaming § cancellation for cancelling an in-flight stream.
+branching, and Streaming events § cancellation for

 Context overflow¶